Jonathan-Treloggen/The_Tech_Academy_Basic_C-Sharp_Projects/README.md

 <h3>21 Game</h3>
 This was a console application of the card game 21.
 I coded a multi class library that could be
 <br>
 referenced in other casino games, besides 21.
 Was coded entirely in C#.
-The assignment started
+This assignment started
 <br>
 out complex, but by the time it was finished, I understanding the ins and outs of this program.